germsvel/germsvel.github.io/_drafts/splitting_a_git_commit.md

   git rebase --continue
 ```

-The output tells us we can amend the commit message with `--amend` or we can
+The output tells us we can amend the commit message with `git commit --amend` or
-continue with the rebase, but it doesn't tell you about the secret third option:
+we can continue with `git rebase --continue`, but it doesn't tell you about the
-to change the commit!
+secret third option &mdash; to change the commit!
+Enter `git reset`:

 ```
 $ git reset HEAD^